cian-gmit-da2020/PandS-Project/README.md

 2. Saves a histogram of each variable to .png files.
 3. Saves a scatter plot of each variable to .png files.

 The script requires a number of external libraries, listed below, that are not included in standard python and need to be imported.
-This is done at the beginning of the programme.
+This is done at the beginning of the program.
 All of these libraries come as standard in the [anaconda distribution]( https://www.anaconda.com/) but can alternatively be installed with a package manager such as [pip](https://pypi.org/project/pip/) or [conda](https://docs.conda.io/en/latest/).

 Required Libraries
 1. [Pandas]( https://pandas.pydata.org/)